 book review by Michael J. Prival

-Robert Wright is a sheep in sheep’s clothing.
-Both hard-nosed atheists and those deeply committed to traditional religion will admire the efforts of this vaguely theistic materialist to explain the development of Western religion on a purely naturalistic basis while still seeming to find some meaning and even purpose in the way that this all happened.
+Both hard-nosed atheists and those deeply committed to traditional religion will admire the efforts of the vaguely theistic materialist, Robert Wright, to explain the development of Western religion on a purely naturalistic basis while still seeming to find some meaning and even purpose in the way that this all happened.
 Since I fall in the atheistic camp, I revel in Wright’s deconstruction of religion in general, and of the primary scriptural texts of Judaism, Christianity, and Islam, in particular, while I find his flirtation with ideas of a perhaps divinely inspired order to be fatally flawed.
 Those of a more religious bent should appreciate Wright’s attempts to harmonize the scientific world view with notions of ultimate purpose – an endeavor whose success is vital to keeping religion alive in the modern world.
 While some purists on either side of the religious divide may find fault with Wright’s theological fuzziness, most thoughtful readers will find his historical explanations enlightening and his deeper philosophical musings honest and important even if one disagrees with them.
-So I come to praise Wright, not to bury him.

 The Evolution of God is a detailed elaboration of a simple thesis: that the nature of religion and religion’s deities adapt to the situation that people find themselves in here on earth.
 When it’s useful to be chauvinistic and vindictive, the God that people conceive of orders killing, war, and even genocide.
 When it’s necessary to reach out to, or even rule peacefully over, peoples of diverse backgrounds, then God pleas for us to be kind and tolerant.
 Wright focuses, in particular, on how religion views the other – whether it be those of a different religion or of a different ethnic background.
 He concludes, not surprisingly or controversially, that as the world gets more interdependent, religion becomes more accepting of outsiders.
 How could it be otherwise?
 Religions that fail to adapt to circumstances will, in the long run, lead their followers to ruin.
 For me, what is important about Wright’s book is not the overall thesis but the details of his analysis of the so-called Abrahamic religions – Judaism, Christianity, and Islam.